 Radio Standards Specification (RSS) 210 sets out the certification requirements for several types of licence-exempt radio apparatus.
 The draft Issue 11 Annex J further expands on the requirements for operation in the 57 GHz to 71 GHz band.
 Specifically draft Issue 11 clarified the use restrictions for devices operating in-flight, operation of devices in the 59.3 GHz – 71.0 GHz band, and the use of Field Disturbance Sensors (FDS) in 60 GHz – 64 GHz band.
 Further, draft Issue 11 outlines the operational requirements including the limits on power, emissions, and spurious emissions limits for FDS, Point-to-Point, and other devices within the 57 GHz – 71 GHz band.

-IEEE 802 LMSC welcomes ISED to have expanded on these requirements to make rules clearer and consistent with consistent with the FCC 15.255 of Part 15.
+IEEE 802 LMSC welcomes ISED to have expanded on these requirements to make rules clearer and consistent with the FCC 15.255 of Part 15.

 Respectfully, we would like to point to a possible erratum in the draft Issue 11 where a reference was made to section J.3.3(d), which is not in the document.
 Perhaps the reference should be J.2(d).